glukinho/zabbix-veeam-b-r/README.md

 Don't set discovery or items periods too low as PowerShell queries to Veeam are extremely slow, I don't know why.

-Tested on Zabbix 3.4.3 and Veeam Backup & Replication 9.5 Update 3.
+Tested on Zabbix 3.4.3 and Veeam Backup & Replication 9.5 Update 3 on Windows Server 2012 R2.